CarlosC-IKAUE/n8n-dev/README.md

-# n8n-nodes-ik-bq
+# n8n-ikaue-additional-nodes

 This is an n8n community node.
-It's a modification to the original Google BigQuery module.
+It contains some custom modifications of the Google BigQuery and Google Search Console nodes, made by IKAUE.

-The node is almost exactly the same as the BigQuery mode, but it has a custom query operation added when getting records.
+These custom modifications allow the user to insert custom queries when using these nodes.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.